jorodas/KustoQueries/Queries.md

 | sort by CorrelationIDCount desc
 | render columnchart

-//Search by ErrorCode
+#### Search by ErrorCode / You can see UserName column to see if multiple users are hitting a specific issue specified in CodeSymbolic

-// you can see UserName column to see if multiple users are hitting a specific issue specified in CodeSymbolic WVDErrors
+WVDErrors
 | where TimeGenerated > ago(1d)
 | where CodeSymbolic contains "failed"
 | summarize count(UserName) by CodeSymbolic, ServiceError

-//Search by ErrorCode
+#### Search by ErrorCode / you can see Results, to expose and identify  if multiple users are hitting a specific issue specified in CodeSymbolic

-// you can see Results, to expose and identify  if multiple users are hitting a specific issue specified in CodeSymbolic WVDErrors
+WVDErrors
 | where TimeGenerated > ago(1d)
 | where ServiceError == "false"